huggingface/optimum-habana/examples/text-generation/README.md

 ### CPU memory reduction on single card

 Some models can fit on HPU DRAM but can't fit on the CPU RAM.
-When we run a model on single card and don't use deepspeed, the `--disk_offload` flag allows to offload weights to disk during model quantization in HQT.
-When this flag is mentioned, during the quantization process, each weight first is loaded from disk to CPU RAM, when brought to HPU DRAM and quantized there.
+When we run a model on single card and don't use deepspeed, the `--disk_offload` flag allows to offload weights to disk during model quantization in INC. When this flag is mentioned, during the quantization process, each weight first is loaded from disk to CPU RAM, when brought to HPU DRAM and quantized there.
 This way not all the model is on the CPU RAM but only one weight each time.
 To enable this weights offload mechanism, add `--disk_offload` flag to the topology command line.
 Here is an example of using disk_offload in quantize command.
 Please follow the "Running FP8 models on single device" section first before running the cmd below.